coldshrine/study-notes/books/effective-java.md

 ### Include failure-capture information in detail messages

 **To capture a failure, the detail message of an exception should contain the values of all parameters and fields that contributed to the exception.** For example `IndexOutOfBoundsException` should contain the lower bound, the upper bound, and the index value that failed.

+Do not include passwords, encryption keys, and the like in detail messages as stack traces may be seen by many people diagnosing and fixing software issues.